meshery/meshery/docs/pages/project/contributing/contributing-meshmodel.md

         a.
 Relationships are defined only between Components.
         b.
 The values for Kind, Version  and Model are case-sensitive
         c.
 The convention is to use camel-casing for Kind and SubType values.
         d.
-Absence of a field means in the selector means “*” (or wildcard).
+Absence of a field in the selector means “*” (or wildcard).
             - If we have a selector with {Kind: Pod, Model: Kubernetes}, the absence of the Version field here means that all the versions of the Kubernetes Pod resource (e.g. k8s.io/v1/betav2) will match.
         e.
 In the event of conflicting Relationship Definitions, union between them is taken.